ingridmathilde/data-science-coursework/challenges/c00-diamonds-assignment.md

   theme(legend.position = "none") +
   labs(
-      title = "Diamond Carat (0.0-3.0) vs Price compared by Cut", subtitle = "A diamond must be either high cut quality or low carat to fetch a high price", x = "Carat (0.2 mg)",
+      title = "Diamond Carat (0.0-3.0) vs Price compared by Cut", subtitle = "A diamond must be either high cut quality or high carat to fetch a high price - if both, all the better!", x = "Carat (0.2 mg)",
       y = "Price ($)"
       ) +